d-ungureanu/d-ungureanu/README.md

 - 👋 Hi, I’m Daniel.
-- 👀 I’m interested in coding, cyberpunk sci-fi and Dark Soul games(when I'm not raging).
+- 👀 I’m interested in coding, cyberpunk sci-fi and PC games.
 - 🌱 I’m currently learning to be a DevOps engineer.
 - 💻 I’m looking to improve my skills in Python scripting.
 - 📫 How to reach me: by email leinad dot ungureanu at gmail dot com